modina-eu/sfdcanbac-best-chat/app/content.md

 If not: why not?
 Although this project's focus is to collect ideas and make your own cards, you can also make a photobook, postcards, etc. The goal is to collect your memories, to write about them and to print them out.
 Excited?
 Let's proceed⏬

-I know some of you use social media to keep images
+Do you use social media to keep images?
 --------

 A slow approach